Looking for an editor?

 If you're seeking editing or manuscript consultation services, I'd be happy to hear from you.

-As the editor and publisher of the award-winning Atelier26 Books, a contributing editor at Moss literary journal, and instructor in the Atelier26 Creative Writing Workshops and at Literary Arts, I work regularly with writers to refine, explore, and develop new work.
-And as an author myself with six books behind me, I bring respect, rigor, and creativity to all my editing practices.
+As the editor and publisher of the award-winning Atelier26 Books, a contributing editor at Moss literary journal, and instructor in the Atelier26 Creative Writing Workshops, at Literary Arts, and in creative writing courses at Portland State University, I work regularly with writers to refine, explore, and develop new work.
+And as an author myself with eight books behind me, I bring respect, rigor, and creativity to all my editing practices.

 I've been writing for twenty years.
-I hold an MFA from the Pan European Creative Writing Program, serve on the Yaddo Literature Panel, and have been a reader for Zoetrope All-Story in San Francisco and Tin House in Portland.
-For more than a decade I've provided literary services to a broad range of clients around the country, from aspiring writers to rocket scientists, cult film directors, big companies, large non-profits, and NGOs.
-Recent clients in the latter category include the American Transplant Foundation, the Adaptive Sailing Foundation, CFED, InterAction.org, Invest for Kids Chicago, the Gastro-Intestinal Research Foundation, the Environmental Investigation Agency, Sheridan Printers, and others.
+I hold an MFA from the Pan European Creative Writing Program, serve on the Yaddo Literature Panel, and have been a reader for Francis Ford Coppola's Zoetrope All-Story in San Francisco and Tin House in Portland.
+For more than a decade I've provided literary services to a broad range of clients around the country, from developing writers to rocket scientists, cult film directors, creative agencies, and large non-profits and NGOs.
+Recent clients include Raytheon, the American Transplant Foundation, the Adaptive Sailing Foundation, Prosperity Now, InterAction.org, Invest for Kids Chicago, the Gastro-Intestinal Research Foundation, the Environmental Investigation Agency, Sheridan Printers, and others.

 But nothing pleases me more than to help fellow writers engaged in the difficult business of giving meaningful expression to sensibility.
 I'm happy to proofread, copyedit, or provide comprehensive editing and consultation.